 Among the biggest evolutions in the hospitality field is the impact of technology on the guest experience, food service and delivery, and more.
 Technology, along with data analytics, is driving how resorts, restaurants, theme parks, and cruise lines are interacting with guests and managing their expectations.
 From apps that help plan and manage guest experiences, to wearables that unlock guest room doors, to online check-in and food ordering, today’s hospitality professionals must be knowledgeable of how the latest technology is being used to improve the guest experience.

-Students are able to complete a semester-long study abroad experience or participate in a 10-day study experience.
-In both cases, you’ll learn about the hospitality and tourism challenges and opportunities in Croatia as you study international hotel and resort management.
+Both of these opportunities enable you to learn about the hospitality and tourism challenges and opportunities in Croatia as you study international hotel and resort management.

 Act Sooner.
 Know Earlier.